Bob Parsons

-Parsons is the founder and CEO of YAM Worldwide, Inc., which is home to his entrepreneurial ventures in the fields of powersports, golf, real estate, and marketing.
+Parsons is the founder and CEO of YAM Worldwide, Inc., which is home to his entrepreneurial ventures in the fields of power sports, golf, real estate, and marketing.

 In 2012, Parsons and his wife Renee founded The Bob & Renee Parsons Foundation, which provides funding, primarily in the greater Phoenix area, to nonprofit organizations.
 In December 2013, they joined The Giving Pledge, an initiative started by Bill and Melinda Gates and Warren Buffett that requires signators to commit at least half of their fortunes to charity.

-As of September 2020, Parsons is ranked No. 378 on the Forbes 400 list of The Richest People in America.
+As of September 2023, Parsons is ranked No. 314 on the Forbes 400 list of The Richest People in America.
+His memoir Fire in the Hole was released May 7, 2024 by Simon & Schuster.

-Background
+Early life and education

 Parsons was born in Baltimore, Maryland.
-His family lived in Highlandtown and struggled financially as both of his parents were hard-core gamblers.
 His mother was a homemaker while his father worked as a furniture salesman for Montgomery Ward.
-Parsons has said about those days, "I've earned everything I've ever received.
-Very little was given to me.
-I've been working as long as I can remember.
-Whether it was delivering or selling newspapers, pumping gas, working in construction or in a factory, I've always been making my own money."

 After nearly flunking out of high school, Parsons enlisted in the United States Marine Corps.
 He was assigned to the 26th Marine Regiment, which was attached to and operated as part of the 1st Marine Division.
 In 1969, he served as a rifleman in the Delta Company of the 1st Battalion, 26th Marines, during a tour of duty in Vietnam, in the Quảng Nam Province.

 He was wounded in action, medically evacuated, and spent two months at a naval hospital recovering from his wounds.
 As a result of his service and injury, he earned the Combat Action Ribbon, the Vietnam Gallantry Cross, and the Purple Heart.